Library: Policy

 (a) ACS are:

-(1) Provided by agencies that have a provider agreement with the Oklahoma Health Care Authority (OHCA);
+(1) Provided by agencies that have a provider agreement with the Oklahoma Health Care Authority;

 (2) Provider Agency independent contractors and provide a shared living arrangement developed to meet the member's specific needs that include supervision, supportive assistance, and training in daily living skills, and integrates the member into the shared experiences of a family in a home owned or rented by the companion;

 (3) Available to members eighteen (18) years of age or older who are eligible for services through Community or Homeward Bound Waivers.
-Persons under eighteen (18) years of age may be served with approval from the Oklahoma Department of Human Services Developmental Disabilities Services (DDS) director or designee;
+Persons under eighteen (18) years of age may be served with approval from Oklahoma Human Services (OKDHS) Developmental Disabilities Services (DDS) director or designee; and

-(4) May not provide companion services to more than two (2) members at any time;
+(3) May not provide companion services to more than two (2) household members at any time; and

 (A) The companion may have employment when:

-(i) Employment is approved in advance by the DDS area residential services program manager;
+(i) Employment is approved in advance by the DDS area residential services programs manager;

-(ii) Companion's employment does not require on-call duties and occurs during time the member is engaged in outside activities such as school, employment or other routine scheduled meaningful activities; and
+(ii) The companion's employment does not require on-call duties and occurs during time the member is engaged in outside activities such as school, employment or other routine scheduled meaningful activities; and

-(iii) Companion provides assurance the employment is such that the member's needs will be met by the companion should the member's outside activities be disrupted.
+(iii) The companion ensures the employment is such that the member's needs are met by the companion if the member's outside activities are disrupted.

 (B) If, after receiving approval for employment, authorized DDS staff determines the employment interferes with the care, training, or supervision needed by the member, the companion must terminate, within thirty (30) calendar days: